 Amazingly smart in understanding text

 In the early days, Google could only understand the basics of language.
 It could recognize words.
 That’s why it was a common SEO practice to focus on mentioning your keywords over and over in a text.
 The Panda update was one of the first indications that Google was getting better and better at understanding texts.
-The Hummingbird update and the recent BERT update make it even more clear that Google is amazingly smart in understanding text and the meaning of different words.
+The Hummingbird update and the recent BERT update make it even clearer that Google is amazingly smart in understanding text and the meaning of different words.

 Incredibly dumb in understanding structure

-Google and its algorithm really need help in order to correctly understand ‘what is what’ on websites.
+Google and its algorithm need help to correctly understand ‘what is what’ on websites.
 Knowing what is most important and what is of less importance.
-Understanding what a heading is, what an image is, what things mean on a page: Google needs metadata to understand all that.
+Understanding what a heading is, what an image is, and what things mean on a page: Google needs metadata to understand all that.
 That’s basically what Schema does.
 It’s a way of helping Google grasp the meaning of your page by using structured data.
-Structured data can be seen as pieces of code that you add to your site that let search engines know the meaning of your content.
+Structured data can be seen as pieces of code you add to your site that let search engines know the meaning of your content.

 The consequence of Google improving upon its flawed understanding of context and structure is that site owners need to use Schema.
 They need to up their game in that respect as well.
-You cannot really compete in the search engines anymore without implementing Schema the right way on your website.
+You cannot compete in the search engines anymore without implementing Schema the right way on your website.

 3 practical tips to help with your ranking